7 best landscaping and lawn care marketing strategies for 2021

 Landscaping marketing strategies: Conclusion and summary

 In many ways, landscaping services sell themselves—they can increase curb appeal, raise home value, and beautify the outdoor space.
-But after getting your landscaping license and investing in all the right lawn care equipment, it’s tough to grow your profits if potential clients don’t know you exist.
+But after getting your landscaping license, investing in all the right lawn care equipment, and hiring the best talent for your lawn care business, it’s tough to grow your profits if potential clients don’t know you exist.

 That’s where marketing comes in.
 With these strategies, you have the marketing tips you need to increase brand awareness and hit a home run with your lawn care and landscaping business.